rulewis/journey-optimizer.en/help/using/reports/query-examples.md

 ORDER BY DATE(timestamp) desc
 ```

-The query resturns, for the defined period, the count of unique journeys that triggered each day.
+The query returns, for the defined period, the count of unique journeys that triggered each day.
 A single journey triggering on multiple days will be counted once per day.